-Christina Haswood is a public health professional and lifelong district resident running for District 10 of the Kansas House of Representatives, representing southeastern Douglas County (including Baldwin City and southeast Lawrence).
-At age 26, Christina would be the youngest current member of the Kansas Legislature and only its second current Native American member if elected.
+Christina Haswood is a public health professional and lifelong district resident who represents District 10 in the Kansas House of Representatives.
+At age 26, Christina is among the youngest members of the Kansas Legislature, and is one of three Native Americans elected into the 2021-2022 Legislative session.

 Christina’s parents moved to Lawrence, where she was born and raised, from the Navajo reservation in Arizona in pursuit of a better life and more opportunities.
 Christina and her family struggled with poverty, and had to rely

 on public resources such as WIC, Section 8 Housing, reduced-fee school lunch, and tribal clothing programs while growing up.

 Christina attended Lawrence High School where she played varsity basketball and volleyball.
 After graduation, she moved on to

 in-district Haskell Indian Nations University, where she persevered through severe depression to achieve an Associate's degree in Community Health.
 She then transferred to Arizona State University, where she earned a Bachelor's degree in Public Health.
 Most recently, Christina graduated with a Master's in Public Health Management from the University of Kansas Medical Center in May 2020.